 ED is most often the result of a medical problem, rather than simple aging.
 90% of ED is believed to be caused by a medical problem instead of a psychological problem.

-Erectile dysfunction that is caused by medicines or illness is often successfully treated.
+ED that is caused by medicines or illness is often successfully treated.
 Talk to your primary health care provider or a urologist if you are concerned about this condition.